Ten useful tips for starting a new machine learning project at your company.

-A few months ago, the data science team at Ocado Technology embarked on a project to categorize and prioritize customer emails coming into the Ocado contact center.
+A few months ago, the data science team at Ocado Technology embarked on a project to categorise and prioritise customer emails coming into the Ocado contact centre.
 You can read more about the history of our project in this post: Building ML model is hard.
 Deploying into real business is even harder.

 Today we’d like to offer other engineers and scientists some useful tips and lessons we learned along the way after deploying our machine learning (ML) project into production.

 Tip 1: Understand the domain of the problem

 At the beginning of every machine learning project, you need to sit down with your business stakeholders and understand what they are trying to achieve.

 It will be very hard to build a properly working solution without understanding the scope of the problem, and you may even find that an ML model is the wrong solution to the problem they are trying to solve.